 • Executive Search and Assessment Professional Russell Reynolds Associates

-• Assistant Director of Volunteer Engagement The College of Wooster
+• Associate Director of Career Planning The College of Wooster

 • Assistant Director Columbia University in the City of New York